hermetico/enhancement/readme.md

 **upscaler.pt:** An upscaler network based on the Deep Joint Upsampler optimized for upscaling 6 times the input

+The included scripts will process the input image at a given resolution and compute the result at the original resolution.

 * Use `python enhance-rmu.py` to enhance an image and upscale it to the main resolution with the Residual Mask Upscaling technique.

 * Use `python enhance-dju.py` to enhance an image and upscale it to the main resolution with the Deep Joint Upsampling network.

+Both scripts include default parameters that you can modify to fit your needs.
+Inference can be done in cpu or gpu.
 When running the script it will enhance a sample image from the `examples/` folder and store it in the `out/` folder.
 It will also show at what resolution the *enhancer* network is processing the image.